 L’Albergo Della Regina Isabella has hosted Matt Damon, Jude Law and Gwyneth Paltrow (presumably when they were filming The Talented Mr. Ripley).
 The luxury resort has direct ocean access where they claim you can “moor your own yacht.”
 I’ll just have to take their word for it.

 Guests can also book a tour and experience, “Following in the Footsteps of Ferrante.”
 The package includes a tour of locations from the book, writing workshop, spa treatment and 6-course tasting meal.

 Have Ferrante fever but can’t swing a tour?
-For filming locations from the HBO series, head to Ischia Ponte and spend the day at Maronti Beach.
-Be sure to read this article about the island’s preparation for filming (use Google Chrome to translate to English).
+For filming locations from the HBO series My Brilliant Friend, head to Ischia Ponte or spend the day at Maronti Beach.
+Be sure to read about the island’s preparation for filming as well (use Google Chrome to translate to English).

 Visit Castello Aragonese for €10 euros a person.
 It’s open 365 days a year, a rarity in Italy.
-Privately owned since 1912, read about its fascinating ancient history here.
+Privately owned since 1912, read more about the castle’s fascinating ancient history.